 It can make smart people make poor decisions.
-It has a tendency to snowball into a myriad of problems.
+It tends to snowball into a myriad of problems.

 And it's all internal - both in the sense of inside the individual, but also internal to the organization of aviation.
 Reducing plan continuation bias takes effort on the workers' part, but it also takes clear procedures and rules that override one's ability to make decisions based on such bias.

 Have you analyzed the risk to your aviation SMS program?
-Here is a checklist that will help safety managers manage risk to their implemented aviation safety management systems.
+Here is a checklist that will help safety managers manage risk in their implemented aviation safety management systems.